digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/callable-bond.rst

-Note that even though we already had a claim rule in the previous example, we could not reuse it because that one was for the *holding owner* to claim the results, whereas in the case of Election based lifecycling it is the *elector* that should claim:
+Note that even though we already had a claim rule in the previous example, we could not reuse it because that one was for the *holding owner* to claim the results, whereas in the case of Election based lifecycling it is the *elector* that should claim them:

 .. literalinclude:: ../../finance-lifecycling/daml/Scripts/CallableBond.daml
   :language: daml